Grand Marais, MN: Weekend Away

 Just four miles west of Grand Marias, the Terrace Point luxury condos offers condos for rent on the lake.
 Retro-style suites feature full kitchens, LCD TVs, slate fireplaces (electric) and private decks overlooking the Lake.

-On the Gunflint Trail, check in to the Pincushion Mountain Bed and Breakfast, a four-room cabin on 18-acres, near skiing and hiking trails.
+On the Gunflint Trail, check in to the Pincushion Trails Inn bed and breakfast, a four-room cabin on 18-acres, near skiing and hiking trails.
 The quiet inn overlooks Lake Superior.

-The historic Bearskin Lodge offers a classic cabin feel and dining at Chez Jude at Bearskin.
+The historic Bearskin Lodge offers a classic cabin feel with onsite dining.
 Open year round, the lodge offers canoeing and hiking, dogsledding, skiing and snowshoeing amid white pines and birch trees.
 On the Gunflint Trail, Bearskin is about 50 minutes from downtown Grand Marais.

 When to Go